moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/oauth-applications.md

 - Similar to `Cluster-wide OAuth applications` approach, it enables third-party applications to register a single OAuth application per GitLab cluster.

+- No changes required for docker,  git and api access credential storage

 Cons:

-- Routing will not work as OAuth access tokens do not have a clear owning Cell.
+- Routing might not work as OAuth access tokens do not have a clear owning Cell.
 - Since OAuth access tokens are short-lived, a significant amount of data needs to be synchronized across Cells.